Pier (bridge structure): Tall piles

 A pile is considered tall when it exceeds 70 m.
 The slenderness, the ratio of the maximum diameter of the shaft to the height of the pile, is generally less than or equal to 1/10°.
 The compression exerted at the base of the pile is accentuated both by the weight of the pile itself and by the weight of the supported deck, as tall height generally combines, for architectural reasons, with long span.
 Therefore, this is a logical and sometimes privileged area for the use of high-performance concrete.

-Used concrete
+Concrete composition

 High-performance concretes are manufactured by reducing the porosity of the concrete, which means reducing the ratio E/C of the mass of water to that of cement per 1 m³ of concrete.
 An E/C ratio below 0.4 generally corresponds, with common cements, to the domain of HPC (the strength then exceeds 50 MPa).
 In practice, to overcome the decrease in workability of the concrete due to low E/C ratios, superplasticizers are used to deflocculate the fines (cement, mineral additions, ultra-fines).

 The composition of the HPC80 concrete used for the Elorn Bridge was as follows: